Every summer, I traded the slow pace of my hometown for the energetic buzz of San Jose, California.

 The diversity here is as palpable as the anticipation at the start line of a race.

-San Jose’s tapestry is woven with the threads of cultures from around the world, each adding a vibrant color to the city’s identity.
+San Jose is a mix of cultures from around the world, each adding a vibrant color to the city’s identity.

 Preservation Amidst Progress